SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 The preceding code is perfectly valid.
 It compiles and deploys without any issues, yet it never produces the result you expect.
 The intent of the expression in the `Condition` is to reference in the incoming `Payload` from the message and access the `Type` of the object returned and then route based on whether the objects type is a `Dog` or a `Cat`.

-The reason this does not work is because at this point the expression is testing something that does not yet exist in a state of the message that is being processed.
-At this point in processing in incoming message the payload has not yet been converted from the wire format ( typically a `byte[]`) to the desired type exposed in the methods signature.
+The reason this does not work is because at this point the expression is testing something that does not yet exist in the message that is being processed.
+At this point in processing of an incoming message the payload has not yet been converted from the wire format, typically a `byte[]`, to the desired type exposed in the methods signature.
 In other words, it has not yet gone through the type conversion process described in the [Content Type Negotiation](#content-type-management).

->At the moment, dispatching through `StreamListener` conditions is supported only for channel-based binders.
+>At the moment, dispatching through `StreamListener` conditions is supported only for channel-based binders.  // TODO: Is this correct?????

 <!--
-  TODO: Might need this when we support a functional approach to streams
+  TODO: Keep this as we might need this when we support a functional approach to streams

 #### <a name="spring_cloud_function"></a>Spring Cloud Function support